 (Sunday) Narayani began teaching in 2006, and holds advanced Sivananda Yoga certification.
 She enjoys working with seniors, children and everyone in-between.
 Her classes focus on relaxation and renewal.
 Narayani is also a trained meditation leader, Thai Yoga Massage practitioner, certified in Energy Medicine and Touch for Health, and trained in Non-Violent Communication.

 (Monday + Yoga Nidra) trained at the Sivananda Yoga Ashram, Val Morin, Quebec, in 1987 with Swami Vishnudevananda.
-Increasingly focused on the therapeutic aspects of Yoga, Pamela completed Yoga of the Heart: Cancer and Cardiac Certification Training; Life Force Yoga Certification: Yoga for Anxiety and Depression; Yoga of Recovery Counselors Certification: Helping to Heal Addictions; and trainings in Structural Yoga Therapy and Ayurvedic Yoga Therapy.
+Increasingly focused on the therapeutic aspects of Yoga, Pamela completed Yoga of the Heart: Cancer and Cardiac Certification Training; Life Force Yoga Certification: Yoga for Anxiety and Depression; Yoga of Recovery Counselors Certification: Helping to Heal Addictions; and training in Structural Yoga Therapy and Ayurvedic Yoga Therapy.
 She has been guiding groups and conducting workshops in Meditation and in Yoga Nidra since 1995.
 View her website here

 (Wednesday) Aviva is certified in the Sivananda tradition and has been practicing yoga for 10 years.
 She trained at the Sivananda Yoga Farm in Grass Valley, California.
 Her classes emphasize classical hatha yoga postures, breathing techniques, and body-mind-spirit relaxation.
 She is Yoga Alliance RYT200 registered.

 (Thursday) welcomes all levels and abilities to her class, which emphasizes finding Peace through asana, pranayama and meditation, helping students distinguish between effort and tension, and bringing ease to their poses.
-Her practice began at St. Mark’s in 1993, and she is currently the Center’s Director.
+Her practice began at St. Mark’s in 1993, and she served as the Center’s Director from 2008-2021.
 She is a C-IAYT Yoga Therapist and holds Integral Yoga Advanced Hatha, Raja Yoga, Laughter Yoga, Stress Management, Meditation, Yoga of the Heart: Cancer & Cardiac certifications.
 Rev. Brahmi is ordained with Integral Yoga Ministry and is an Accessible Yoga Ambassador.